oVirt/ovirt-site/source/sla/network-qos.html.md

 Traffic shaping using the Network QoS feature will be available only for oVirt networks at this stage.
 Externally provided networks (such as Quantum) may be supported in future extensions.

-##### Network Profile
+##### VNIC Profile

-The Network Profile concept embodies a predefined package of network setting which will define the network service a VNIC will get.
+The VNIC Profile concept embodies a predefined package of network setting which will define the network service a VNIC will get.
-Network Profile include:
+VNIC Profile include:
 \* Profile name

 *   Network